VaibhavDabral11/Linux-Commands/README.md

 ```@ruby
  ls -r
 ```
-6. This commands is use for shell scripting . [vim]
+6. This commands is use for basic shell scripting. [vim]

 ```@ruby
  vim file_name